To help you decide if posting for “All patrons” is best for you, we’re going to break down the following:

-If you don’t mind who sees your post, as long as they’re support you, then publishing for “All patrons” works.
+If you don’t mind who has access to your post, as long as they support you, then publishing for “All patrons” works.

 If you’d rather that posts be locked to certain tiers, we recommend posting for “Select tiers” and then selecting the tiers that will have access.